Japan: Akita International University

 - Academics

 Akita International University's exciting and rigorous academic programs offer opportunities for international students to gain vital and exploratory knowledge about Japan and the world.
-Akita International University offers extensive programs in Japanese Studies and Japanese Language for international students.
+Akita International University offers extensive programs in subject areas related to business, linguistics, history, psychology, and political science.
 They offer Japanese language courses at various levels to provide the most appropriate instruction for all exchange students.
+For more information regarding AIU's academics, please see here.

 For courses in English or Japanese, AIU's curriculum is divided into five categories:- Japanese Studies courses